delbandb/CashFlow-Insight-Dashboard/README.md

 ```

 This creates `cashflow_insight.db`, which can be used for SQL reporting and future BI extensions.
 By default, the SQLite file is created in your system temp folder to avoid OneDrive file-locking issues on Windows.
-You can override the location with the `CFI_DB_DIR` environment variable.
+One can override the location with the `CFI_DB_DIR` environment variable.

 ## Example SQL reporting areas